The Church of Jesus Christ of Latter-day Saints in Cameroon: Districts and Congregations

-The Cameroon Yaoundé Mission Branch serves individuals and families not in proximity to a meetinghouse.
+The Cameroon Yaoundé Dispersed Members Unit serves individuals and families not in proximity to a meetinghouse.
 Congregations not in a stake are called branches, regardless of size.

 Missions

 The first missionaries that arrived in Cameroon were assigned to Nigeria and only stayed 3 weeks in September 1991.
 Two couple missionaries were sent from Canada the next year.
 The Cameroon Yaoundé Mission was organized on 1 July 1992 before moving its mission headquarters to Abidjan, Ivory Coast on May 18, 1993.
-On September 9, 1999, Paul Biya, president of Cameroon, approved recognition the LDS Church’s on September 9, 1993.
+On September 9, 1999, Paul Biya, president of Cameroon, approved recognition the LDS Church's on September 9, 1993.
 On July 5, 1994, Missionaries were temporarily withdrawn from Cameroon because of potential war between Nigeria and Cameroon.
-Cameroon was reassigned from the Cote d’Ivoire Abidjan Mission to the newly created Ghana Cape Coast Mission in 2005.
+Cameroon was reassigned from the Côte d'Ivoire Abidjan Mission to the newly created Ghana Cape Coast Mission in 2005.
 Sometime between 2005 and 2008, Cameroon was reassigned to the Democratic Republic of Congo Kinshasa Mission.
 In August 2009, Apostle Elder Jeffrey R. Holland, the first apostle to visit the country, dedicated Cameroon for the preaching of the gospel.
 Cameroon was assigned to the Republic of Congo Brazzaville Mission in 2014.
 On July 1, 2020, the Cameroon Yaoundé Mission was once again organized and comprises Cameroon, Gabon, Equatorial Guinea, and the Central African Republic.